Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 python preprocessing/wikipediaprocessing/map_wikidata_wikipedia.py
 ```
 This script relies on the use of the WikiMapper and in particular to the availability of a specific Wikipedia/Wikidata index, which we have created following [these instructions](https://github.com/jcklie/wikimapper#create-your-own-index), using a SQL dump from October 2021.
 It will produce two json files, mapping wikidata ids to wikipedia pages and viceversa.
 As above, you can run it in `test` mode as well, if you have set this up.

+### Final outputs

+These scripts will produce the following outputs (note that entities are percent encoded across all files):
+- A `Pages/` folder, containing a `.json` file for each page available in the input Wikipedia dump.
+Note that due to the presence of specific characters of to the length of some pages titles, some titles have been hashed.
+- `hashed_duplicates.csv`: just to check in case there are issues with duplicate hashed filenames.
+This file should remain empty.
+- A `Store-Counts/` folder, containing partial counts as `.json` files.
+- `entities_overall_dict.pickle`: this is a dictionary which maps each entity to a `Counter` object of all possible mentions
+- `mention_overall_dict.pickle`: this is a dictionary which maps each mention to a `Counter` object of all possible associated entities.
+- `overall_entity_freq.pickle`: this is a dictionary which simply maps an entity to its overall frequency in the Wikipedia corpus.
+- `overall_mentions_freq.pickle`: this is a dictionary which simply maps a mention to its overall frequency in the Wikipedia corpus.
+- `entity_inlink_dict.pickle`: this dictionary gives you a list of pages linking to each Wikipedia page.